publiccodenet/publiccode.net/product-requirements-document.md

 * People at a public organization interested in membership
 * People at public organizations who want to work with us (e.g. have a codebase or want to develop one in the open)
 * People who want to support us philanthropically
-* Journalists would like to tell the world about us
+* Journalists who would like to tell the world about us

 ### Mid-priority